How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Hawks look to pull off a road win at the Celtics on Saturday at 3:30 PM ET.
+The Suns travel to face the Clippers on Saturday at 3:30 PM ET.

 How to Watch